Glossary

 Random Lengths (RL)

-1. Lumber of various lengths, usually in even two-foot increments.
+Veneer and lumber of various lengths, usually in even 2′ increments.
 Lumber offered as random length will contain a variety of lengths which can vary greatly between manufacturers and species.
 A random length loading is presumed to contain a fair representation of the lengths being produced by a specific manufacturer.
-2. A service that regularly publishes information about wood products markets.

 Random Width (RW)

-Wood products of various widths.
-1. Veneer clipped in various nonstandard widths, usually less than two feet wide.
-2. Shingles or shakes that are manufactured and sold in various widths within a certain length, thickness, and grade.
-3. Lumber, usually for factory or industrial uses, that is sold in random widths.
+Veneer and lumber of various widths.
+Veneer clipped in various nonstandard widths, usually less than 2′ wide.
+Lumber, usually for factory or industrial uses, that is sold in random widths.

 This is usually done with straight grain veneer.
 A rectangle is divided into 4 quadrants.
 The grain direction is from the center point to the outside edge in each of the quadrants.
 The resulting appearance is that of a series of “V’s” formed by the grain match at the joint line pointed in at the center point.